renanvsouza/react-fullstack-template/README.md

 # Full-Stack TypeScript Template

-A base for full-stack apps using Node and React.
+A base template for full-stack apps using Node and React.

 ## Tech Stack